Dr. Joyce Ashamalla

 Here are some safe vegetables for dogs that will do them a lot of good:

-– Carrots are crunchy and promote dental health by scraping material off of a dog’s teeth while being consumed.
+Chopped Baby Carrots – Carrots are crunchy and promote dental health.
 Carrots are also high in soluble fiber, which helps maintain regularity in digestion.
 Carrots also contain beta-carotene and vitamin A. When it comes to healthy homemade dog treats, carrots are hard to beat!

 What Fruits Can Dogs Eat?